Skip to content

 Simply put, the key here is "Multiple" Factors of Authentication, and, of course, we all understand that a mobile device with an app or an SMS is not the only solution to deliver "multiple factors."

 In a school environment, another key factor is a known and trusted IP address (the Internet Address, unique to the school) from which cloud services see all traffic entering the school.
-This, whilst not, on its own, a compliant form of MFA, can be used in conjunction with other methods to ensure that MFA is not required within the school learning environment.
+This Trusted IP, whilst not, on its own, a compliant form of MFA, can be used in conjunction with other methods to ensure that MFA is not requested within the school learning environment.

-The device itself may also be trusted based on its known Domain/EntraID-joined status and thus does not require MFA, ensuring that students are not impacted by MFA requests when using a known device.
+The student's device itself may also be trusted based on its known Domain/EntraID-joined status and thus does not request MFA (assuming joining a device to EntraID or another IdP is restricted and requires MFA itself), thus ensuring that students are not impacted by MFA requests when using a known device.

-We also have options, such as security keys, code tokens, and other additional factor-providing offerings.
-Still, generally speaking, the above are most suited to a school and, more specifically, students within the school environment.
+We can also offer other options, such as security keys, code tokens, and other additional factor-providing offerings.
+Still, the above are most suited to the school's environment.

 What are we protecting?

-This is an important question to consider when protecting students' accounts.
-Additional authentication controls are a concern for the leadership team and teachers at the school, as they are perceived as a challenge to delivery, especially when not in school.
+An important question to consider when protecting students' accounts.
+Additional authentication controls are a concern for the school's leadership team and teachers, as they are perceived as a challenge to delivery, especially when not in school.

 So, how do we deliver and make this work in school?

-Given the above, we can trust the school locations (so no MFA prompts) and, where possible, trust the devices we own (again, no MFA prompts).
+Given the above, we can trust the school locations (so no MFA prompts, again, accounts themselves should have MFA enabled) and, where possible, trust the devices we own (again, no MFA prompts, but in this case, we are talking about EntraID joined devices, and using conditional access to control this).
 We are therefore left with our students when working from home (if they need to use the account).

-Year 7+ will most likely already have a mobile phone, and we can configure MFA (a little support at the beginning of their secondary school journey, requiring mobiles on day 1, but not after).
-Of course, this is only for access outside of school, especially if your school is a "no mobile" school with Yonda-Pouches or similar.
+Year 7+ will most likely already have a mobile phone, and we can configure MFA (a little support at the beginning of their secondary school journey, requiring mobiles on day 1, but not after, thus Yonda pouches after MFA setup).
+Of course, this is only for access outside of school, especially if the school is a "no mobile" school with Yonda-Pouches or similar.

 Year 6 probably have mobiles, as this is when they appear, but, of course, in primary school, in the last year, it may not be worth considering using their device.